nishtha334/E-Commerce-Sales-Dashboard-/README.md

 The dashboard includes an interactive shipping-method filter with options such as:

-First Class
+First Class,
-Same Day
+Same Day,
-Second Class
+Second Class,
-Standard Class
+Standard Class.

 This can be used to investigate how different shipping methods affect the selected business metrics.

 6. Plan Type Analysis

 The dashboard also provides a plan-type filter:

-Basic
+Basic,

-Enterprise
+Enterprise,

-Premium
+Premium.

 Users can use this filter to compare business performance across different plan segments.